 Zoom on the Pulsar PG3250

-In a nutshell, the Pulsar PG3250 is a compact portable generator mostly geared towards:
+In summary, the Pulsar PG3250 is a compact portable generator especially useful for:

 - Tailgating and campground aficionados with the desire of enjoying power anywhere they go